r-mazurek/spam-detector-project/README.md

+### Spam Detection Personal Project

+This project is a spam detection tool bundled with a simple and intuitive GUI.
+The app allows users to input an email along with its subject, evaluate whether it is likely to be spam or not, and display the result.

 ### Project Overview

-In this project, I developed a simple email classification app that categorizes user-submitted emails as either spam or not-spam.
-To achieve this, I trained a machine learning model on pre-processed data, evaluated its performance, and successfully optimized it, reducing the initial error rate by over 25%.
-The final model was exported using joblib and integrated into a user-friendly GUI built with Tkinter.
+The spam detection tool uses a Multinomial Naive Bayes model to label emails as spam or ham (meaning not-spam), based on both the subject and the message.
+The model was trained on a publicly available dataset of labeled emails (credited in the documentation) and can be run on a simple GUI designed with simplicity and ease of use in mind.

+### Features

+* <b>Spam Detection</b>: Classifies a given email as spam or ham
+* <b>Graphical User Interface</b>: User-friendly interface created with Tkinter, allowing non-technical users to take advantage of the tool.
+* <b>Self-contained Predictive Functionality</b>: Includes a pre-trained model and vectorizer.
+No need for resource-intensive re-training.

 ### Documentation

 For a detailed explanation of the project, please refer to the documentation.ipynb file.
 It is a Jupyter notebook that walks through each step of the app development process.
-This is my first time creating documentation, and I found it to be a valuable learning experience.
+This was my first time creating documentation, and I found it to be a valuable learning experience.
 Any suggestions for improvement are highly appreciated!

-### How to Set Up and Test the App:
+### Setup Instructions:

+##### Prerequisites

+To run this project, please ensure you have the required libraries installed.
+To do this, simply run this command:

+<code>pip install joblib scikit-learn numpy tkinter</code>

+##### Running the Application

-1. Clone or download the app_files repository.
+1. Clone the repository to your local machine:
+<code>TUTAJ LINK</code>

-2. Run the GUI.py script.
+2. Navigate to the project directory
-3. The app should now be up and running!
+<code>TUTAJ SCIEZKA</code>

+3. Start the application by running the GUI
+<code>python gui.py</code>

+##### Example Usage

+1. Enter a subject and message in the respective fields.
+2. Press Evaluate to see the result displayed below.

+### Feedback & Contant Info

+Any feedback would be highly appreciated.
+Please don’t hesitate to contact me.

+e-mail: r.mazurek.986@studms.ug.edu.pl